AndrewBanks10/simpler-redux/README.md

 4. `generalReducer(reducerKeyName, initialState)` - Returns a reducer that manages the redux state transitions at `reduxState[reducerKeyName]`.
 Use this in your root reducer object.
     -   `reducerKeyName` - Redux reducer key name.
 All state transitions will occur at `reduxState[reducerKeyName]`.
     -   `initialState` - This object will be merged at `reduxState[reducerKeyName]` for the initial state.

+### Similarity to react's component state management
+-   State transition
+    -   React - `this.setState(objToMerge)`.
+React does not guarantee that the state changes are applied immediately.
+    - simpler-redux - `setState(reducerKey, objToMerge, [type])`.
+This is an immediate command.
+-   Get state
+    -   React - `let x = this.state.x`
+    -   simpler-redux - `let x = getState(reducerKey)`
 ### Usage
 First, perform the following where you configure your redux store.
 ```javascript